-MonsterInsights is the best WordPress analytics plugin that allows installing, configuring, and managing Google Analytics web management software relatively easy.
-In a nutshell, it makes Google Analytics tracking for the websites even easier.
+MonsterInsights is the best WordPress analytics plugin that allows installing, configuring, and managing Google Analytics web management software relatively easily.
+In a nutshell, it makes Google Analytics tracking for websites even easier.

 The free version of MonsterInsights lets users monitor their data and activates Google Analytics on a single platform.

 Here’s an overview of the features you can access with MonsterInsights: